graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 ### Coordinator

+Subscriptions require a bit more resources than regular queries, since they can provide a great vector for DOS attacks and can bring down a server easily if not handled right.
+[SubscriptionCoordinator][SubscriptionCoordinator] trait provides the coordination logic.
+It contains the schema and can keep track of opened connections, handle subscription start and maintains a global subscription id.
+Once connection is established, subscription coordinator spawns a [SubscriptionConnection][SubscriptionConnection], which handles a single connection, provides resolver logic for a client stream and can provide re-connection and shutdown logic.

 The [Coordinator][Coordinator] struct is a simple implementation of the trait [SubscriptionCoordinator][SubscriptionCoordinator] that is responsible for handling the execution of subscription operation into your schema.
 The execution of the `subscribe`